Almost-valuative invariants of connected split matroids: The cd-index: Counting chains of faces

-where the weight of a flag $\varnothing \subset \sigma_1 \subset \dots \subset \sigma_s \subset P$ is $w(\calF) = w_0 \dots w_{d-1}$ with $w_i = b$ if $i \in \aset{\dim \sigma_1, \dots, \dim \sigma_k}$, and $a-b$ otherwise.
+where the weight of a flag $\varnothing \subset \sigma_1 \subset \dots \subset \sigma_s \subset P$ is $w(\calF) = w_0 \dots w_{d-1}$ with $w_i = b$ if $i \in \aset{\dim \sigma_1, \dots, \dim \sigma_s}$, and $a-b$ otherwise.

 Note that $\Psi_{ab}(P)$ is homogeneous of degree $d =\dim P$ for $\deg a = \deg b = 1$.
 While the space of non-commutative degree-$d$ polynomials on $a,b$ has dimension $2^d$, those appearing as \texttt{ab}-indices are governed by the \emph{generalized Dehn-Sommerville relations} \cite{bb83}.
 These are linear relations among the coefficients, characterized by: \begin{proposition}[Thm~4 of \cite{bk91}] Let $\Pi$ be a finite poset.
-There exists an integer-coefficient polynomial $\Psi_{cd}(\Pi)$ such that the substitution $c = a + b$ and $d = ab + ba$ yields $\Psi_{ab}(\Pi)$ if and only if $\Pi$ satisfies the generalized Dehn-Sommerville relations. \end{proposition} All finite Eulerian posets satisfy Proposition~\ref{prop:CDindexBayer}, where to define $\Psi_{ab}$ chains are used instead of face-flags.
+There exists an integer-coefficient polynomial $\Psi_{cd}(\Pi)$ such that the substitution $c = a + b$ and $d = ab + ba$ yields $\Psi_{ab}(\Pi)$ if and only if $\Pi$ satisfies the generalized Dehn-Sommerville relations. \end{proposition} All finite Eulerian posets satisfy Proposition~\ref{prop:CDindexBayer}, where, instead of face-flags, chains are used to define $\Psi_{ab}$.
 The face-poset of a polytope satisfies the Eulerian condition.
 Note that the grading $\deg c = 1$ and $\deg d = 2$ yields an homogeneous polynomial $\Psi_{cd}$, and that the standard basis for the degree-$d$ part has Fibonacci-many terms.